 Literature festival.
-Our flagship project is the annual Ba re e ne re Literature Festival.
-This is a multi-day event that brings together hundreds of people from a variety of backgrounds and ages including writers, editors, publishers, poets, students, artists, educators and expatriates to engage about and share literary arts content.
-Activities include a keynote address, performances, panel discussions, bookmaking activities for children, a practice-oriented workshops.
+Our flagship programme is the annual Ba re e ne re Literature Festival.
+This is a multi-day event that brings together hundreds of people from a variety of backgrounds and ages including writers, editors, publishers, poets, students, artists and educators to engage through literary arts and diverse modes of storytelling.
+Activities include: poetry performances, story readings panel discussions, townhall-style conversations, bookmaking activities for children, annual keynotes and practice-oriented writing workshops.
 See the video from our 2016 festival here!

 Writing competitions.
 Ba re e ne re engages Basotho students and writers through writing competitions hosted in schools and online.
 In the competitions Basotho are encouraged to think creatively about a topic and respond with a piece of original writing.
-Winners of the competitions are awarded prizes and honoured publicly.
-Student writing competitions are facilitated with the support of Peace Corps.
-Entries to the online writing competition are also published periodically on our website.
+Winners of the competitions are awarded prizes and honoured through public events.
+Student writing competitions have been facilitated with the support of Peace Corps.
+Entries to online writing competitions are also published periodically on our website.

 Spelling Bee.
 2015 was the first year Ba re e ne re engaged in a national student spelling bee.
 Students at schools across the country competed to spell both English and Sesotho words at the school level and the highest performers then traveled to Maseru for the National Spelling Bee.
 This project was facilitated in schools with the support of Peace Corps.
 See photos from the event here!